dry-rb/dry-rb.org/source/gems/dry-validation/1.0/schemas.html.md

 ### Defining a schema with Params coercion

-If you want to define a contract suitable for validating HTTP parameters, simply use `params` method:
+To define a schema suitable for validating HTTP parameters, use the `params` method:

 ``` ruby
 class NewUserContract < Dry::Validation::Contract